 Join us Sunday mornings in the Undercroft (Chapel Lower-level) from 9:00am to 11:15am (with an early pick up at 10:40am for those not staying for Adult Education hour) as we rotate through the following classes: Godly Play (a Montessori-based Sunday School curriculum), Arts & Crafts, Park Play and story time, with snacks and a music lesson with Dr. Elaine Sonnenberg.
 Drop off and pick up in Undercroft C.

 Children’s Sermon (Grades 5 and Younger)

 From September through May, during the 9:15 am service, children join one of our priests as they present a child-friendly sermon, music time, and prayers using the daily Gospel as inspiration.
-The children will be led out to the Choir Room and then returned to the Chapel.
+The children will be led out of worship to the Choir Room and then returned to the Chapel.